You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 1.1.1 How negotiable are GSUs?

-Google always includes GSUs in your initial offer and is typically very willing to negotiate GSUs.
+Google always includes GSUs in its initial offer.
+They're typically very negotiable.

-For L5 software engineers, the highest GSU grant in our dataset was $230k and the median was $120k.
+For L5 software engineers, the highest GSU grant in the most recent levels.fyi data is $240k and the median is $120k.

-In almost all negotiations, the majority of the increase comes from GSUs getting bumped.
-And in the best negotiations, it’s common for GSUs to end up being on a similar level as base salary at the end of the process.
+In almost all negotiations, the bulk of the increase comes from GSUs getting bumped.
+And, in the best negotiations, it’s common for GSUs to end up being on a similar level as base salary at the end of the process.

 1.1.2 How do Google GSUs work?